Fighting For The Rights Of Food Poisoning Victims In Rhode Island

 - Severe dehydration may require hospitalization

 In a case of suspected food poisoning, there are many potential defendants along the food chain who may be responsible for your injuries.
-It is important to work with an attorney early in the process to help identify the responsible parties.
+It is important to work with a food poisoning attorney in Cranston early in the process to help identify the responsible parties.